core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Encoding of the OSCORE Option Value {#obj-sec-value}

+Analogous to {{I-D.ietf-core-object-security}}, the value of the OSCORE option SHALL contain the OSCORE flag bits, the Partial IV parameter, the kid context parameter (length and value), and the kid parameter, with the following modifications:

-* The first byte, containing the OSCORE flag bits, is extended with the following set of bits.
+* The first byte, containing the OSCORE flag bits, has the following encoding modifications:

-    - The fourth least significant bit of the first byte of flag bits SHALL be set to 1 in every message, to indicate the presence of the 'kid' parameter for all group requests and responses.
-That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.
+    - The fourth least significant bit MUST be set to 1 in every message, to indicate the presence of the 'kid' parameter for all group requests and responses.
+That is, unlike in {{I-D.ietf-core-object-security}}, the 'kid' parameter is always present in all messages.

-    - The fifth least significant bit of the first byte of flag bits MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the compressed COSE object.
+    - The fifth least significant bit MUST be set to 1 for group requests, to indicate the presence of the 'kid context' parameter in the compressed COSE object.
 The kid context flag MAY be set to 1 for responses.

-    - The sixth least significant bit of the first byte of flag bits is defined in this specification.
-This bit is set to 1 if the 'CounterSignature0' parameter is present, or to 0 otherwise.
-In order to ensure source authentication of messages as described in this specification, this bit SHALL be set to 1.
+    - The sixth least significant bit is set to 1 if the 'CounterSignature0' parameter is present, or to 0 otherwise.
+In order to ensure source authentication of messages as described in this specification, this bit MUST be set to 1.

 The flag bits are registered in the OSCORE Flag Bits registry specified in Section 13.7 of {{I-D.ietf-core-object-security}} and in {{iana-cons}}.